terra-campaigns/unsettled/directory/Sigisfarne/Hilda.md

 armour:

 details:

+---

+{% include header_directories.md %}

-- "**Appearance**: You have a Scrawny Physique, Marked Skin, and Braided Hair.
+- **Appearance**: You have a Scrawny Physique, Marked Skin, and Braided Hair.
 Your Face is Sunken, your Speech Whispery.
 You have Bloody Clothing.
 You are Honorable and Aggressive.
-You are 18 years old."
+You are 18 years old.

----

-{% include statblock_pc.md %}

 - Very active
 - Scratched
 - Likes mushrooms